-In June 1940, 52 members of the Piet Retief Wattle Growers and Timber Association, with a total membership of 114, and owning over 40 000 acres (16 000 ha) of wattle plantations, met with the aim of registering their association as a co-operative.
+Fifty-two members of the Piet Retief Wattle Growers and Timber Association, with a total membership of 114, and owning over 40 000 acres (16 000 ha) of wattle plantations, met with the aim of registering their association as a co-operative in June 1940.
 The Transvaal Wattle Growers Co-operative Agricultural Company Limited was registered on 21 June 1940.

 The primary goal of the co-operative was to promote the marketing of the timber and bark of its members.
 Although this was a top priority throughout the years, the board of directors soon realised this should not be their only responsibility.
 Provision should also be made to supply the necessary production materials to its members.